mootqns/dog-guesser/README.md

 # CPSC332 Web Project Final | Dog Guesser

 ## Description
 This repository contains the code for my CPSC332 Web Project Final- a kahoot like game with questions derived from the Dog CEO API.
-This project's goal is to provide simple web-based fun for people aiming to expand their knowkedge on dogs in a exciting, and slightly compeitive way.
+This project's goal is to provide simple web-based fun for people aiming to expand their knowledge on dogs in a exciting, and slightly competitive way.

 ## Table of Contents
 1. [Installation](#installation)